cnnrznn/cnnrznn.github.io/_drafts/2020-02-10-MapReduce-Framework-for-Golang.md

 many low-powered, cheap machines.
 However, today's consumer machines are much more powerful.
 It is not uncommon for a consumer laptop to have 8 or more CPUs and 16+ GB of RAM.
-With machines of this capability, surely the types of computations we can do on a single machine has grown.
+With machines of this capability, surely the types of computations we can do on a single machine have changed.

 In this article, I present the design, implementation, and evaluation of a new MapReduce framework, ***GoMR***.
-GoMR is designed for moderate to high-power consumer and server machines that can handle running mapreduce jobs locally.
+GoMR is designed for moderate to high-power consumer and server machines that can have the memory capacity to run mapreduce jobs locally.
 GoMR makes it easy to write map-reduce code that instantly scales to efficiently use the resources of a single machine.

 # Motivation